acarrasco/about/curriculum_vitae.md

 ### March 2021 - October 2023: Aircall (Madrid, ES)

-As an **Engineering Team Lead** of the *Smartflows* team, I led the design and implementation of a new scalable and configurable routing system for incoming calls in *Aircall*’s cloud call center.
+As the **Engineering Team Lead** of the *Smartflows* team, I led the design and implementation of a new scalable and configurable routing system for incoming calls in *Aircall*’s cloud call center.

 * Learned
   * Advanced TypeScript and node.js